lgatto/lgatto.github.io/_drafts/cpu-spat-prot-2015.md

 An important achievement, that is not immediately obvious from research papers, is the data management and analysis infrastructure that we can rely on.
-In a matter of minutes, using our software, one can generate a annotated R object (an [`MSnSet`](http://www.rdocumentation.org/packages/MSnbase/functions/MSnSet-class)) from an arbitrary [spreadsheet](http://www.rdocumentation.org/packages/MSnbase/functions/readMSnSet), if is one for which we have already existing data, [add markers](http://www.rdocumentation.org/packages/pRoloc/functions/addMarkers) if they are not readily available, visualise, explore and assess the quality of the data.
+In a matter of minutes, using our software, one can generate an annotated R object (an [`MSnSet`](http://www.rdocumentation.org/packages/MSnbase/functions/MSnSet-class)) from an arbitrary [spreadsheet](http://www.rdocumentation.org/packages/MSnbase/functions/readMSnSet), if there already is one for the existing data, and [add markers](http://www.rdocumentation.org/packages/pRoloc/functions/addMarkers) if they are not readily available, to visualise, explore and assess the quality of the data.
 If appropriate, we can then readily run various analyses such as [classification](http://www.rdocumentation.org/packages/pRoloc/functions/svmClassification),